Dorothy Mengering: Olympics

 Mengering's first on-camera appearance on The Late Show was in 1994, when she provided nightly coverage of the 1994 Winter Olympics in Lillehammer.
 In the days immediately prior to her television debut, she fell and received eight stitches on her eyebrow and a black eye, and spent much of her on-camera time under many layers of makeup.
 While in Lillehammer, she interviewed Hillary Clinton (inquiring if her husband might be able to "fix" Dave's speeding tickets), Nancy Kerrigan (repeatedly asking her if she would like a cup of hot cocoa), and several other winter Olympians, including gold medal-winner Tommy Moe.

 Mengering reprised her role as Late Show Olympic commentator in 1998 and 2002, covering the Winter Games held in Nagano, Japan and Salt Lake City, Utah.

 Other appearances

 After her first appearance in 1994, Mengering appeared on the show several times each year.
 She made annual appearances on Thanksgiving, via satellite from her Indiana home, for a feature entitled "Guess Mom's Pies".
 She also appeared regularly a few days before Mothers' Day and made occasional visits on her birthday.

 In 1995, she traveled to London to film remote spots for The Late Show, which were aired later that year.

 Death

 In 2015, Mengering suffered a stroke, but recovered months later.
 Mengering died on April 11, 2017, of natural causes at her home in Carmel, Indiana, at the age of 95.
-She died one day shy of the 70th birthday of her son, David Letterman.